Spring opening times apply View full times here

 I visited DWFP on a Saturday and Sunday when it was busy and well attended.
 I stayed for several hours on each occasion.
 Four children’s parties were held during that weekend.

-I inspected the car park, entrance, reception area, the restaurant, the toilets and baby changing facility, all areas of the play barn and the outside area where the animals are kept and have listed my observations above.
+I inspected the car park, entrance, reception area, the restaurant, the toilets and baby changing facility, all areas of the play barn and the outside area and have listed my observations above.

 I read the comments received by the management and found the views expressed to be fairly equally divided between good and bad points.
 Most negative comments on specific points were balanced by positive remarks.
 I looked in detail at all points raised.